martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/galaxy_latest.rst

 - ``image_name``: is the name of the image that has to be used in the tosca template in the ``image`` field.

-For example, SSH on CMDb virtual machine.
-Then create the file ``cmdb-data/centos.json`` with the following content:
+SSH on CMDB virtual machine and create the file ``cmdb-data/centos.json`` with the following content:

 ::

   {
     "type": "image",
     "data": {
-        "image_id": "07e1cfd3-8f6d-4410-8ef0-c5f7eb0e09cb",
+        "image_id": "<centos-image-id>",
         "image_name": "centos-7-vmi",
         "architecture": "x86_64",
         "type": "linux",
         "distribution": "centos",
         "version": "7",
-        "service": "service-RECAS-BARI-openstack"
+        "service": "<service-id>"
     }
   }

+where ``centos-image-id`` is the image ID on the Cloud platform, while ``service-id`` is the service ID on CMDB.

-Upload the image information on CMDB:
+To upload the image information on CMDB:

 ::